Nevada School Choice Roadmap

 Nevada Magnet Schools

 You can also choose magnet schools!
+In Nevada, 13% of all K-12 students attend a public magnet school.
 Magnet schools are free public schools that allow kids to focus on specific themes, like STEM, health sciences, or the arts.
-A few years ago, a Las Vegas Sun article described magnet schools as “schools within schools.”
+A Las Vegas Sun article once described magnet schools as “schools within schools.”
 In other words, they offer specialty tracks within the public school system.
 So, these can be a valuable option for children who learn best when diving deeply into a particular course of study.
-Nevada has several magnet schools throughout the state; for instance, there are more than 35 magnet schools or programs in the Clark County School District.
-These schools have focuses that range from the performing arts to STEM to hospitality and tourism.
-Another large district with magnet schools is the Washoe County School District.

 Nevada Private Schools